riboseinc/rfc-crypto-sm4/sections/01-intro.md

 ## Cryptanalysis

-A number of attacks have been attempted on SM4, such as [@SM4-Analysis] [@SM4-Linear], but there are no known feasible attacks against SM4 algorithm by the time of publishing this document.
+A number of attacks have been attempted on SM4, such as [@SM4-Analysis] [@SM4-Linear], but there are no known feasible attacks against the SM4 algorithm by the time of publishing this document.

-However, there are security concerns with regards to side-channel attacks [@SideChannel], when the SM4 algorithm is implemented in a device [@SM4-Power].
+There are, however, security concerns with regards to side-channel attacks [@SideChannel] when the SM4 algorithm is implemented in a device [@SM4-Power].

 For instance, [@SM4-Power] illustrated an attack by measuring the power consumption of the device.
 A chosen ciphertext attack, assuming a fixed